orchestral/docs/src/installation.md

 #### Permission

-Orchestra Platform may require some permissions to be configured: folders within `storage` require write access by the web server.
+Orchestra Platform may require some permissions to be configured: folders within `storage` and `bootstrap/cache` requires write access by the web server.

 <a name="setup"></a>
 ### Setup